hbc/HBC_master/training/index.md

 #### For all researchers at Harvard University and affiliated institutions

-We are excited to announce a new workshop series called "Current Topics in Bioinformatics".
-Each of these **2-3 hour**, **hands-on**, workshops are freestanding, but some of them will have prerequisites.
+We are excited to announce a *new workshop series* called **"Current Topics in Bioinformatics"**.

+Each of these **2 to 3 hour**, **hands-on** workshops are freestanding, but some of them will have prerequisites.
 They will be held **monthly** in the Longwood Medical Area at either HSPH or HMS.
 The workshops are first-come-first-served and there is no registration process, so we encourage you to be punctual!

 Please find the list of upcoming workshops in this new series below: